 The concept of conscious consumerism is not new and if you look around the web, you’ll find a few different definitions.

-Here’s how I view it: A conscious consumer is someone who considers the health effects, and environmental and social impacts before making a decision on what to buy.
+Here’s how I view it: A conscious consumer is someone who considers the health effects, and the environmental and social impacts of a product before making a decision on what to buy.

 A conscious consumer thinks before they buy.
 They are engaged in the purchase decision and will ask a few questions before buying:

 - Is this safe and healthy for me and my family?

 - Is it harming the planet in any way?

 A conscious consumer makes deliberate, informed choices instead of mindlessly buying things they think they need.

 A conscious consumer demands transparency and authenticity from brands and will take a pass on products that don’t match their values.